thxbb12/awesome-computing-resources/README.md

 * [Cool, but obscure unix tools][39] - A little collection of cool unix terminal/console/curses tools

 ## Virtualization
+* [ARM virtualization][106] - An in-depth look into the ARM virtualization extensions
 * [QuickEmu][102] - Quickly create and run highly optimised desktop virtual machines with just two commands
 * [Firecracker][53] - Secure and fast microVMs for serverless computing
+* [NOVA][107] - Research project aimed at constructing a secure virtualization environment with a small trusted computing base
+* [NOVA microhypervisor][108] - Source code of the NOVA microhypervisor
 * [NoVM][75] - novm is a legacy-free, type 2 hypervisor written in Go.
 Its goal is to provide an alternate, high-performance Linux hypervisor for cloud workloads.
 * [xen guide][80] - Xen Project Beginners Guide
 * [xen modes][81] - Xen Modes: What Color Is Your Xen?
 * [Ravada][77] - Free, easy-to-use & deploy VDI solution.
 Ravada is an open-source project that allows users to connect to a virtual desktop.
 * [Docker internals][55] - Docker Internals, a deep dive into Docker for engineers interested in the gritty details
 * [Under the hood of Docker][76] - Under the hood of Docker
+* [Containers 500LOC][110] - Linux containers in 500 lines of code

 [1]: https://github.com/srdja/Collections-C
 [2]: https://cheats.rs/